 Common Acne medicines:

 Following drugs to treat acne are available online at our site you can order the medicines and avail of the periodic offers, if lucky:

 • Tazret gel

 • MYTH: Diet has nothing to do with acne

 Fact: diet plays a very important role in acne outbursts.
 People who ate more sugary foods, dairy stuff, and unhealthy fats, as well as less fish, were more likely to have moderate to ruthless acne.

 • MYTH: blackheads are dirt in the pores:

 Fact: Actually blackheads have nothing to do with dirt.
-These are the pores that are blocked due to the oil, skin debris and proteins.
-Dirt is not the part of the things that clog the skin pores made to push out the excess of oil and debris out of the skin.
+These are the pores that are blocked due to the oil, skin debris, and proteins.
+Dirt is not the part of the things that clog the skin pores made to push out the excess oil and debris out of the skin.